-- Process quality: consisting in the production of accurate statistical information efficiently and effectively;
+- Process quality: production of accurate statistical information in efficient and effective way;

-- Product quality: consisting in the dissemination of high-quality timely statistical data which are relevant for the users, also the potential ones;
+- Product quality: dissemination of high-quality, timely statistical data which are relevant for all users, including the potential ones;

-- Documentation: consisting in the storage and availability of information necessary not only for a proper use of data but also to ensure transparency in all the production activities of statistical data;
+- Documentation: storage and availability of information necessary not only for proper use of data, but also to ensure transparency of all data production activities;

-- Respect for respondents: consisting in the reduction of response burden and in the respect of respondent’s privacy;
+- Respect for respondents: reduction of response burden and respect of respondent’s privacy;

-- Strengthening of statistical literacy: consisting in promoting a proper use of statistical information in policy-making to better support decisions and policies;
+- Strengthening statistical literacy: encouraging the proper use of statistical data in public debate and in support of decisions and policies;

-- Users’ orientation: consisting in making statistical information easily accessible and understandable and in satisfying user needs as much as possible.
+- User orientation: making statistical information easily accessible and understandable, and meeting user needs as much as possible.